IOT-DSA/dslink-scala-ignition/README.md

 emerges on its output.

-Then, we connect the first input of CombineLatest to the output of Interval (i.e. it is going receive numbers 1, 2, 3, ... once the workflow has been started).
+Then, we connect the first input of CombineLatest to the output of Interval (i.e. it is going to receive numbers 0, 1, 2, ... once the workflow has started).
 We set the second input to a static value "hello", and the third - to the static value `true`.
 Note how the type of each input is consistent with the type parameters of the block:
 `CombineLatest3[Long, String, Boolean]`, otherwise the compiler would generate an error.